UnrealIOS/.github/profile/README.md

 Deploy Human Team Assist

-Deliver Queen of Swords and Her Entourage, Court, their onboard devices, Knights and Bishops, Human Team Assist, Human Team
+Deliver Queen of Swords and Her Entourage, Court, Guard and Incursion their onboard devices, Knights and Bishops, Human Team Assist, Human Team

 Build Queen of Swords and Her friends